mvysny/vaadin-on-kotlin/docs/index.md

 ./gradlew vok-example-crud-sql2o:appRun
 ```

-The web app will be running at [http://localhost:8080](http://localhost:8080)
+The web app will be running at [http://localhost:8080](http://localhost:8080).
+You can see the app [running live on Heroku](https://vok-crud.herokuapp.com/).

 ## Tutorial